Finite-gap potentials as a semiclassical limit of the thermodynamic Bethe Ansatz

 \subsection{Fusion \la{5.4}}

 Scattering amplitudes satisfy fusion relations \eq{F}.
-They, together with a minimal analytic assignmens, allow all amplitudes to be determined from a single known amplitude, e.g., \(s_{vv}(\theta)\), and for that reason could be used as defining conditions for the bootstrap approaoch.
+They, together with a minimal analytic assignments, allow all amplitudes to be determined from a single known amplitude, e.g., \(s_{\vv\vv}(\theta)\), and for that reason could be used as defining conditions for the bootstrap approach.

 A pole \(\vartheta_1\) in spinor-spinor amplitude indicates that for even \(N\) an elementary fermion can be viewed as a bound state of a spinor and its antiparticle of opposite chirality.

 The fusion formula \eq{49} for Cartan components then yields: